 “He who every morning plans the transactions of that day and follows that plan carries a thread that will guide him through the labyrinth of the most busy life.” - Victor Hugo.

-As a #businessstrategist, I see clients struggling to manage their time.
-Whether through procrastination or lack of focus-they often start something - and then can't complete it.
+As a #businessstrategist, I often see clients struggling to manage their time.
+Whether through procrastination or lack of focus, they often start something - and then can't complete it.

 If this is YOU, here's a sure-fire way to get going:

 Start your day the night before.

 Sounds Crazy?
 Let me explain.

 Mornings are usually hectic - kids, lunches, babysitter - you know how THAT goes.